Imaging reionization's last phases with I-front Lyman-$\alpha$ emissions: Results

 Lastly, the maps in the bottom row of Figure \ref{fig:SB_and_LyaRT} show the effects of including Ly$\alpha$ RT.
 The diffusion of the Ly$\alpha$ photons as they scatter through the IGM smooths out the signal considerably, damping sharp features in the brightness maps.
-Broadly, the outline of the neutral islands remain intact, however, as do the peaky structure of the recombination radiation.
+To quantify this smearing scale, we have modified the Ly$\alpha$ RT code to compute the distances of the photons from their sources at the locations of last scattering.
+We find that $50(90) \%$ of the photons, received at the observer, last scattered within a distance of $0.7(7.5)~h^{-1}$cMpc from their sources, corresponding to an angular scale of $0.44(4.7)$ arcmin in our maps.
+We find that the Ly$\alpha$ RT does not have a significant effect on the peak and mean surface brightnesses, with less than 1\% differences in these quantities between the runs with and without Ly$\alpha$ RT.
+Broadly, we see that the outline of the neutral islands remain intact, as do the peaky structure of the recombination radiation.
 The recombination radiation features are so sharp to begin with that they remain so even after the effects of Ly$\alpha$ RT are included.
 In the next section, we add another layer of realism to these maps by simulating noise for three observational configurations.
 We will see that the spatially extended nature of the I-front features would, at least in principle, allow them to be distinguished visually under ideal conditions.